-A modern OMS provides available-to-sell inventory levels so you know exactly where you can fulfill orders (online, ship from store, etc.) and avoid stock outs and unplanned backorders.
+A modern OMS provides available-to-sell inventory levels so you know exactly where you can fulfill orders (online, ship from store, etc.) and avoid stock-outs and unplanned backorders.

 Advanced Order Fulfillment Capabilities

-As consumer buying habits become more interwoven and complex, so does a retailer’s need to offer advanced fulfillment capabilities.
+As consumer buying habits become more interwoven and complex, so does a retailer’s need to offer advanced order fulfillment processes.
 For example, a shopper may browse your website, visit your store, and download your app before they decide to buy.
 If they see something they want to buy but you don’t have the capability to fulfill it in the channel they happen to be in— they may go to your competitor instead.

 If you have “gaps” in meeting your customer expectations, you should consider leveraging an order management system to close gaps other technologies may have.
 Some advanced customer interactions include the following capabilities: